msprev/panzer/doc/README.md

     Metadata are merged using left-biased union.
     This means overriding behaviour when merging multiple input files is different from that of panzer, and always non-additive.

-If fed stdin input, panzer buffers this to a temporary file in the current working directory before proceeding.
+If fed input from stdin, panzer buffers this to a temporary file in the current working directory before proceeding.
     This is required to allow preflight scripts to access the data.
     The temporary file is removed when panzer exits.